Chicken Artichoke Pasta Recipe

 Extra virgin olive oil – Or any light-flavored oil you prefer.

 Dried parsley – You can use fresh parsley if you prefer.
-Flat leaf parsley would taste best here, but curly parsley will work in a pinch.
+Flat-leaf parsley would taste best here, but curly parsley will work in a pinch.

 Lemon juice – Fresh squeezed tastes best, but bottled juice with no added sugar will work in a pinch.

-How To Make Artichoke Chicken Pasta
+How To Make Chicken Artichoke Pasta

 Cook pasta to package directions.
 Rinse to cool when done, and transfer to a large mixing bowl.